 The interview process for a fractional CMO must test strategic thinking, not tactical knowledge.
 Do not ask about campaign mechanics or channel tactics.
 Ask about frameworks, trade-offs, and resource allocation under constraint.

-Start with market positioning: “How would you diagnose whether our current positioning is defensible?”
+Start with market positioning: “How would you diagnose whether the current positioning is defensible?”.
 A strong answer references competitive analysis frameworks, customer segmentation models, and value proposition testing.
-Follow with demand generation architecture: “Walk me through how you would build a predictable pipeline engine for a $10M company entering a new market.”
+Follow with demand generation architecture: “Walk me through how you would build a predictable pipeline engine for a $10M company entering a new market.”.
 Strong candidates outline a phased approach including awareness metrics, lead scoring models, conversion rate benchmarks, and attribution logic.

-Test team assessment capability: “If you inherited our marketing team tomorrow, what would you evaluate in the first two weeks?”
+Test team assessment capability: “If you inherited the marketing team tomorrow, what would you evaluate in the first two weeks?”.
 Strong answers include skills audits, role clarity reviews, and capacity mapping against strategic priorities.
-Probe budget allocation: “We have $500K to deploy across paid, organic, and event channels.
-How do you decide where it goes?”
+Probe budget allocation: “Organizations have $500K to deploy across paid, organic, and event channels.
+How do you decide where it goes?”.
 Strong candidates reference customer acquisition cost targets, lifetime value ratios, and channel maturity curves.

 First 90 Days Deliverables: Benchmarking Your Fractional CMO’s Performance and ROI